cvs-health/testaro/README.md

   'Perform a test',
   {
     which: [true, 'string', 'isTest', 'test name'],
+    rules: [false, 'array', 'areStrings', 'rule IDs or specifications, if not all']
     what: [false, 'string', 'hasLength', 'comment']
   }
 ],
 ```

-That means that a test act (i.e. an act with a `type` property having the value `'test'`) must have a string-valued `which` property naming a tool and may optionally have a string-valued `what` property describing the tool.
+That means that a test act (i.e. an act with a `type` property having the value `'test'`) must have a string-valued `which` property naming a tool and may optionally have an array-valued `rules` property restricting the tests to be reported and/or a string-valued `what` property describing the tool and/or the tests.

 If a particular test act either must have or may have any other properties, those properties are specified in the `tests` property in `actSpecs.js`.

+When you include a `rules` property, you limit the tests of the tool that are performed or reported.
+For some tools (`alfa`, `axe`, `continuum`, `htmlcs`, `qualWeb`, and `testaro`), only the specified tests are performed.
+Other tools (`ibm`, `nuVal`, `tenon`, and `wave`) do not allow such a limitation, so, for those tools, all tests are performed but results are reported from only the specified tests.

 ###### Examples